Training & Internship Visa for Germany

 Germany and most other European Union countries, except Ireland and Cyprus, belong to the Schengen Area.
 Schengen countries without EU membership are Switzerland, Iceland, Norway, and Liechtenstein.
 If you are a citizen of one of these countries, you do not need a visa or a residence permit for Germany.

-However, most third-country nationals are subject to visa requirements for entry into Germany.
+However, most third-country nationals are subject to German visa requirements for entry into Germany, as explained in the German visa guide.
 There are 2 relevant visa types:

 • C visas are short-term Schengen visas.
 They authorize a stay of a maximum of 90 days.
 You require this type of visa if you only want to complete a short internship in Germany.
-Citizens of around 60 countries can travel to Germany for up to 90 days without a visa.
+Citizens of around 60 countries can travel to Germany for up to 90 days without a visa, though they may eventually need an ETIAS travel authorization.

 • For a longer internship or vocational training, you will usually need a D (German national) visa.
 It is typically issued for 3 months.
 Before your visa expires, you must apply for a German residence permit.
 For internships, the visa may be issued for 6 months.